Suddenlink vs. T-Mobile: Which Should You Choose?

 How is the Internet Quality and Speed?

-T-Mobile just rolled out their home Internet service for $60/month if you’re enrolled in auto-pay, $65/month if you’re not.
+T-Mobile just rolled out their home Internet service for $65/month, this price drops to $60 per month if you're enrolled in auto-pay.
 It has expected download speeds of 100 Mbps.

 What are the Internet options?

 Suddenlink services an estimated 6.8 million people in nineteen states, offering both cable and fiber.

 T-Mobile offers service to about 300 million people spanning 48 connecting states, as well as Hawaii.
 T-Mobile’s Internet service does not rely on cable or fiber but instead uses cell phone data networks to allow for Internet connectivity.
 This can potentially in data slow-downs depending on the quality of service and your designated area.